Machine Learned Interatomic Potentials for Ternary Carbides trained on the AFLOW Database: Introduction

-The training of potentials on already existing \DFT-data is illustrated here by combining outputs present within the \AFLOW~\cite{AFLOW} database with \MTPs ~\cite{Shapeev:2016a}, as implemented within the Machine Learned Interatomic Potentials (\MLIP) program~\cite{MLIP2}.
-Specifically, chemically sensible structures, which are randomly selected from the relaxation trajectories stored within the \AFLOW\ database, are used to train an \MTP\ that is subsequently employed to relax a large number of random symmetric structures spanning a wide composition range.
-This initial active learning step, containing both relaxation and training, generates the robust potential, but the prediction error of structures near the convex hull can be improved via the generation of an accurate potential.
 A utility package that automates this training process, the \emph{Plan for Robust and Accurate Potentials} (\PRAPs), is described.
 The method is used to determine the zero-Kelvin phase diagrams of four ternary metal carbides, chosen because they represent materials with superlative mechanical properties~\cite{Maria1,Maria2}.
 The \PRAPs\ generated convex hulls whose lowest energy structures are optimised with \DFT\ are in good agreement with the DFT-relaxed \AFLOW\ hulls.
 Moreover, in the case of the CMoW system, thermodynamically stable structures are found that are not present in the \AFLOW\ data.
-Further calculations with the accurate potential illustrate a variety of Mo$_{1-x}$W$_x$C stoichiometry phases at/near the tie-line indicating the possibility of a solid-solution with a very low miscibility gap critical temperature.
+Further calculations with the accurate potential find a variety of Mo$_{1-x}$W$_x$C stoichiometry phases at/near the tie-line indicating the possibility of a solid-solution with a very low miscibility gap critical temperature.